Bad Credit Loans: Online Guide on How to Handle Them Right

 Yes, but only if you make on-time payments.
 Remember, a missed payment has the most negative and long-lasting impact on your credit score.
 And recently missed payments hurt the most.

-use good financial sense when considering any loan.
+Always use good financial sense when considering any loan.
 Consider all the factors, including the APR, the terms and the repayment schedule, if the collateral is required, and any other information—before you sign.